 Grudge not one against another, brethren, lest ye be condemned: behold, the judge standeth before the door.

 It may seem that, as we head towards the finishing section of The Epistle of James, that James is bouncing around some from subject to subject.
-He introduces a new topic or two, but also seems to be recapping some of the territory he covered in the first four chapters.
+He introduces a new topic or two but also seems to be recapping some of the territories he covered in the first four chapters.

 The word here, grudge, is used in an interesting way.
 Apparently, in other places in The New Testament, it is translated to sigh and groan, and really just means the outward expression of a person who is troubled.
 When we see it combined in reference to how we engage with another person, it translates somewhat in the sense of murmuring and grumbling.
 Here, I will repeat something I have said before.
 I am NOT a Greek linguist; however, sometimes just digging a little in the original language pays really big dividends.